seance/paraverse/pages/equipment.md

 Repairing a piece does not restore its lost durability &mdash; this effect is permanent.

-The target difficulty for repairing a single piece of equipment is its current durability value, to a minimum of zero.
+The target difficulty for repairing a single piece of equipment is its current durability value, to a minimum of `10`.

 ## Equipment Special Traits